 When to consider a pooled trust for settlement proceeds?

-- There is not an appropriate person to serve as trustee of an individual SNT
+- When there is not an appropriate person to serve as trustee of an individual SNT

-- The trust beneficiary is over the age of 65, therefore, they must use a pooled trust to spend-down funds for benefit eligibility purposes
+- The trust beneficiary is over the age of 65

 Are you an attorney assisting a client with a disability who needs to protect settlement proceeds?
 Download this brochure for more information.